PHANTOM9009/GREED/Rules.md

 ## Conversion rules:

-   1. Gold to Fuel: call the function "ship::upgradeFuel(int n)" to increase the fuel in lieu of Gold.
+   1. Gold to Fuel: call the function "ship::Greed_upgradeFuel(int n)" to increase the fuel in lieu of Gold.
    	1 Fuel is equal to 5 Gold coins.
-   2. Gold to Health: call the function "ship::upgradeHealth(int n)" to increase the Health in lieu of Gold.
+   2. Gold to Health: call the function "ship::Greed_upgradeHealth(int n)" to increase the Health in lieu of Gold.
     	1 Health is equal to 5 Gold coins.

-   3. Gold to Ammo: call the function "ship::upgradeAmmo(int n)" to increase the Ammo in lieu of Gold.
+   3. Gold to Ammo: call the function "ship::Greed_upgradeAmmo(int n)" to increase the Ammo in lieu of Gold.
     	1 Ammo is equal to 1 Gold coin.